designbright/ReactPortfolioApp/README.md

 GH PAGES with React
 1. Add hompage to .json file
-2. run 'npm install --save-dev gh-pages' in your project directory
+2. run 'npm install --save-dev gh-pages' in terminal your project directory
 3. add "deploy" : "npm run build&&gh-pages -d build" inside the scripts object
 4. 'npm run deploy' inside of project directory.
 It will say its published after this runs.